 It is stressful.
 Midterms, assignment deadlines, and demanding professors may cause additional pressure.
 Look for a job with an opportunity to take a day off if you need to save your grades.

 You may fail to get financial aid.
-If you get a study loan or plan to apply for a scholarship, find out if an employed student can be provided with the financial aid.
-Take into account that you might lose your scholarship because of the unsatisfactory academic performance.
+If you get a study loan or plan to apply for a scholarship, find out if an employed student can be provided with financial aid.
+Take into account that you might lose your scholarship because of unsatisfactory academic performance.

 How to Manage College and Work